loda-lang/loda-programs/programs/oeis/list2.md

 * [A261893](http://oeis.org/A261893) ([L11 program](A261893.asm)): a(n) = (n+1)^3 - n^2.
 * [A261953](http://oeis.org/A261953) ([L13 program](A261953.asm)): Start with a single equilateral triangle for n=0; for the odd n-th generation add a triangle at each expandable side of the triangles of the (n-1)-th generation (this is the "side to side" version); for the even n-th generation use the "vertex to vertex" version; a(n) is the number of triangles added in the n-th generation.
 * [A262000](http://oeis.org/A262000) ([L15 program](A262000.asm)): a(n) = n^2*(7*n - 5)/2.
+* [A262139](http://oeis.org/A262139) ([L22 program](A262139.asm)): The first of eight consecutive positive integers the sum of the squares of which is equal to the sum of the squares of nine consecutive positive integers.
 * [A262140](http://oeis.org/A262140) ([L27 program](A262140.asm)): The first of nine consecutive positive integers the sum of the squares of which is equal to the sum of the squares of eight consecutive positive integers.
 * [A262221](http://oeis.org/A262221) ([L10 program](A262221.asm)): a(n) = 25*n*(n + 1)/2 + 1.
 * [A262303](http://oeis.org/A262303) ([L11 program](A262303.asm)): Length of sequence of lower halves of n: repeatedly apply x->floor(x/2) starting at n; a(n) = number of steps until reach one of 2,3,4.